ws1227/YJSafeKVO/README.md

 This time, foo's name only set value when bar changed it's name later, not immediately after calling the method.

-So what cases for using `bind:`? `bind:` is available for flexible nesting calls, such as value convertion:
+So what cases for using `bind:`? `bind:` is available for flexible nesting calls, such as adding `convert:` for different types of value convertion:

 ```
 [[PACK(foo, mood) bind:PACK(bar, money)] convert:id^(...){